Adebayom054/Banker-Exit-Insights-Using-Power-BI/README.md

 ![Power BI](https://img.shields.io/badge/Power%20BI-F2C811?style=for-the-badge&logo=power-bi&logoColor=black)

-# Banker-Exit-Insights
+# Banking:-Customer-Churn-Analysis

 # Summary
-This dashboard provides insights into patterns observed when banking customers exit.
+This dashboard provides insights into patterns observed when customers exit banks.
 It analyzes variables such as purchased products, credit score, age, account balance, and whether they are credit card holders or active members of the bank.

 # Dashboard